Professional Work Machadao Labs @ NCSU

 Example of using Thymeleaf contexts for on-the-fly document generation.

-Visualizing the Dockerized local stack: Spring Boot API, Angular frontend, and PostgreSQL.
+The local stack I used for development with: Spring Boot API, Angular frontend, and PostgreSQL.